BlenderCharacters/3_Cube_Dude/README.md

 + Seams
 + You can add mesh data to a mesh object but you might need to unwrap again an possibly re texture if you do that!

+### 10 Optimising A UV
++ Controlling the UV layout
++ Alter the UV layout
++ Look at different ways to optimise
++ Packing islands
++ Understanding island margins

 ### 10 Creating A Texture

 ### Applying The Texture To Our Model